Hangar exhibits are open 10:00am to 3:00pm

 The Ninety-Nines is an international association of female pilots, with 5000 members worldwide in 35 countries.
 They were formed in 1929, electing Amelia Earhart as their first president.
 The First Canadian Chapter is the organizer of the Girls Take Flight event.
 There will be many female pilots in attendance who can answer your questions about opportunities to learn to fly.

-Enterprise Airlines owns the hangars where Girls Take Flight takes place each year.
+Enterprise Aviation Group owns the hangars where Girls Take Flight takes place each year.
 They are an FBO (fixed-base-operator) that provides refueling and other services to aircraft.
 They are an Approved Maintenance Organization which allows them to maintain and repair aircraft.
 They operate a charter service, that includes resupply flights to Antarctica.

 Safran Landing Systems is the world leader in aircraft landing and braking systems.
 They design, manufacture and repair landing gear.

 Safran Landing Systems supports more than 25,000 aircraft making over 40,000 landings every day.
 The company employs 7,000 staff working in locations across Europe, North America and Asia.
+Discuss your future in aviation and aerospace engineering with them.

 Centennial College offers a number of non-flying aviation and aerospace post-secondary programs.
 At their booth at the event, you can discuss the aircraft maintenance, avionics maintenance, aircraft maintenance and management and avionics maintenance and management programs.
 There is a significant shortage of qualified people in these fields, so these are excellent career choices.